ldbc/ldbc_snb_interactive_v1_impls/README.md

 ### Driver modes

 For each implementation, it is possible to perform to perform the run in one of the [SNB driver's](https://github.com/ldbc/ldbc_snb_interactive_driver) three modes.
-All three should be started withe the initial data set loaded to the database.
+All of these runs should be started with the initial data set loaded to the database.

 1. Create validation parameters with the `driver/create-validation-parameters.sh` script.